posativ/acrylamid/docs/howtos.rst

     '/my/feed': {'view': 'feed', 'if': lambda e: 'whatever' in e.tags}

-To have a feed for all tags, we must use a little more python.
-TODO!
+To have a feed for each tag, use the newish Atom/RSS per tag view (a configuration is written in your ``conf.py``).

 Image Gallery
 *************